thiefspin/rust-web-service/.github/README.md

 ### 🔧 Main CI Pipeline (`ci.yml`)

-The primary CI pipeline runs on every push and pull request to `main` and `develop` branches.
+The primary CI pipeline runs on every push and pull request to `master` and `develop` branches.
 It includes:

 #### Code Quality Checks
 - **Formatting**: Ensures code follows Rust formatting standards using `rustfmt`